Laufey and Kratos together in a God of War story scene

 Standalone, but richer with the Norse saga

-The official FAQ says the game can be enjoyed standalone, while God of War 2018 and God of War Ragnarok add more context for the world and characters.
+The official FAQ says the game works standalone, while God of War (2018) and Ragnarok add family and world context.

 PlayStation game page